-ZSL is a charity which has just under 1000 employees and over 500 volunteers.
-Whilst most of our workforce is based in the UK, we also operate in over 50 countries.
+ZSL is a charity which has just under 750 employees and over 500 volunteers.
+Whilst most of our workforce is based in the UK, we also operate in many other countries.
 ZSL’s senior management team is led by the Director General.
-Overseeing our work is a Council of 15 individual Fellows who are elected as Trustees and collectively act as ZSL's governing body.
+Overseeing our work is a Council of 15 individual Fellows who are our Trustees and collectively act as ZSL's governing body.

 Our Supply Chain